twknab/gear_list_MEVN/README.md

 ### Bugs Backlog

+- [HIGH PRI] When deleting a **gear item**, when removing from list, *gross list weight is not updated until page refresh*.
+Have the component re-render/refresh.
+- [HIGH PRI]
-- When attaching one item to many lists, selecing "Update" without any list selections pops up a "Done" message.
+- [LOW PRI] When attaching one item to many lists, selecing "Update" without any list selections pops up a "Done" message.
 Instead, should say no changes detected or not show a success message at all.

 ### Wishlist Features (may require addt'l creation of models)